mariadaniela1995/Lake-Shapes/README.md

-# Lake-Shapes and methods codes
+# Methods codes and Lake shapes used in them
 Here you can find the lake shapes used in the Google Earth Engine Codes linked below.

 Method 1: https://code.earthengine.google.com/95f364c1bc71e7d124ad01bf54376be8